CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/MagicSystems/Fellcraft/Fellcraft.md

 ### Absorb Fellblood: Gale

 Gale can be used to absorb Fellblood.
-This can be done near storms, tornadoes, places of great height, ect...
+This can be done near storms, tornadoes, places of great height, etc...

 ## Cryocraft